Carbon adjustment at the border on EU imports (CBAM)

 When to report?

 Are you the importer or the importer’s authorised representative?
 Then you must report each quarter how much CO2 was emitted in the production of the CBAM goods you imported in that quarter.
-Did you not import any CBAM goods in a quarter or did you import CBAM goods worth €150 or less?
+Did you not import any CBAM goods in a quarter or did you import less than 50 tonnes mass?
 Then you do not need to submit a report.
+If you import hydrogen or electricity, you must always submit a report, even if you imported less than 50 tonnes mass.

 You report via the European Commission's CBAM register.
 You need eHerkenning to log in.
 Webinars explaining how to login and use the CBAM register are available on Customs & Tax EU Learning Portal.